 The boat was in shocking condition.
 Its back was broken, and instead of a curve from one end to the other, in the middle it was flat, ribs broken and planks distorted and leaked like a sieve.
 The members caulked it and painted it but when we took it out in the surf it used to fill up in about five minutes.
 It eventually made great BBQ fuel.

-It should come as no surprise that this occurred in 1952;
+Considering Jock's appraisal of their first surf boat, it should come as no surprise that this occurred;